lynhmochi/NurseSchedulingGA/README.md

 Cyan: mutationRate = 1

 The larger the mutation rate, the more outliers it produces.
 A mutation rate of 0.5 seems to be a safe bet as the distribution of solution gen is quite concentrated.
+This is the optimal combination which takes less than 100 generations on average to converge, with few exceptions of outliers.

 <img width="359" alt="image" src="https://user-images.githubusercontent.com/55603454/189461861-27e445f1-8d80-487a-9ff6-a012b2cbe76b.png">